Texas judge orders $10 mln set aside for 'Fifty Shades' settlement

-FORT WORTH, Texas (Reuters) - An Australian woman who helped publish “Fifty Shades of Grey” was ordered by a Fort Worth judge on Wednesday to set aside $10 million for a Texas woman a jury said was defrauded out of her share of the royalty rights for the steamy best-selling novel.
+FORT WORTH, Texas, Aug 26 (Reuters) - An Australian woman who helped publish “Fifty Shades of Grey” was ordered by a Fort Worth judge on Wednesday to set aside $10 million for a Texas woman a jury said was defrauded out of her share of the royalty rights for the steamy best-selling novel.

 Jennifer Pedroza of Arlington could be awarded about $10.7 million once attorneys for her and former business partner Amanda Hayward of Australia settle on the amount she is owed, including attorney fees, court officials said.